SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/index.md

 ## Official SDKs

-Supported SDKs are using our session API, and the ApplePay and Android SDKs enable merchants to integrate their own design or UI into our SDK payments.
+The Android and iOS SDKs are our currently supported SDKs.
+They both run using our session API, and enable merchants to integrate their own design or UI into our SDK payments.

 | ![Android][android-icon] | [Swedbank Pay SDK for Android][android-link]{:target="_blank"} | [`…sdk-android`][android-repo]{:target="_blank"} |
 |     ![iOS][ios-icon]     | [Swedbank Pay SDK for iOS][ios-link]{:target="_blank"}         | [`…sdk-ios`][ios-repo]{:target="_blank"}         |